Routine use cases

 What to do next

-For "A practical way to fit face yoga into calendar gaps", choose one low-pressure action: separate general wellness content from medical questions.
-Use the related Orena guide for "A practical way to fit face yoga into calendar gaps" when you want app support for that action.
-The useful signal for "A practical way to fit face yoga into calendar gaps" is whether the reader can use the same routine long enough to learn from it with less uncertainty.
+For "Routine fit: calendar gaps", choose one low-pressure action: separate general wellness content from medical questions.
+Use the related Orena guide for "Routine fit: calendar gaps" when you want app support for that action.
+The useful signal for "Routine fit: calendar gaps" is whether the reader can use the same routine long enough to learn from it with less uncertainty.

 Evidence boundary